crazy-max/diun/docs/providers/docker.md

     restart: always
 ```

-As an example we use [crazymax/cloudflared:latest](https://github.com/crazy-max/docker-cloudflared) Docker image.
+As an example we use [crazymax/cloudflared:latest](https://github.com/crazy-max/docker-cloudflared)
-A few [labels](#docker-labels) are added to configure the image analysis of this container for Diun.
-Now start this
+Docker image.
+A few [labels](#docker-labels) are added to configure the image
+analysis of this container for Diun.
+Now start this composition with
-composition with `docker-composes up -d` and take a look at the logs:
+`docker compose up -d` and take a look at the logs:

 ```
-$ docker-compose logs -f
+$ docker compose logs -f
 Attaching to bin_diun_1, cloudflared cloudflared    | time="2019-12-14T15:30:07+01:00" level=info msg="Adding DNS upstream" url="https://1.1.1.1/dns-query"
 cloudflared    | time="2019-12-14T15:30:07+01:00" level=info msg="Adding DNS upstream" url="https://1.0.0.1/dns-query"